Frky25/maimai-scores/readme.md

 - `'num_edges'`: Show the edge only version of the score, used for matching
 - `'num_detect'`: Show the detected numbers and their locations.
 Number value corresponds with resistor color codes
 - `'title_processed'`: Show the fully processed versions of the title.
 This is what is fed into OCR
+- `'diff_crop'`: Show the small cropped region used for reading the difficulty level

 So an example call might be:
 ```python